-San Diego Wrongful Termination Attorneys
+San Diego Wrongful Termination Attorney Explains the Law

 “Wrongful Termination” is a term that generally refers to a person being fired when they shouldn’t have been.
 Other similar terms include wrongful dismissal or wrongful discharge.
 These generally refer to the same issue or concept as wrongful termination.
 However, these all can be somewhat misleading phrases as many terminations that people think of as “wrongful” are not illegal.
 Just because an employee thinks that they have been wrongfully terminated doesn’t mean that an employer has violated any laws.

 The law in this regard is very complicated and it can vary at the federal, state and local levels.
 Sometimes these laws may even seem to conflict with one another!
 The best thing to do is to contact an experienced and aggressive wrongful termination attorney who can listen to the facts of your case and help you determine whether or not you have a case.

 Wrongful termination occurs when a person is fired on the basis of race, sex, ethnic origin, pregnancy, disability, religion, sexual orientation or medical condition.
 It can also occur when a person is fired for reporting an illegal act committed by his or her employer.
 California however and in most other states, employment is considered to be “at-will”.
 This means that an employer can fire its employee for almost any reason or, no reason.
 Most employees are surprised to learn this, but “at-will” employment gives employers the freedom to fire the employees that they feel are no longer performing, or due to economic reasons should they need to cut their overhead.
 But this rule does not apply in all circumstances.
 Employers are not allowed to violate employment laws, and therefore they cannot fire an employee if it is discrimination or if it violates a contract.